 This strategy sets out how the government, working with all sectors of the community and taking a life course approach, will:

 Adult Social Care Outcomes Framework (ASCOF) 2015-16 supports councils to improve the quality of care and support services they provide and gives a national overview of adult social care outcomes,

 ASCOF defines four domains across all care groups including mental health:

 National Institute for Health and Care Excellence (NICE) guidance for mental health and behavioral conditions sets standards for healthcare provision and promotes healthy living.

 Medically unexplained symptoms tend to be quite general problems, such as fatigue, pain, headaches, dizziness and feeling sick.
 These are often experienced alongside depression and/or anxiety.
 Medically unexplained symptoms account for 20-30% of all GP consultations and almost 10% of secondary care referrals.
 The NHS Operating Plan for England in 2012 noted there was scope to commission additional support for GP training to understand how best to refer and treat medically unexplained symptoms

-The following inequalities are sourced from the Royal College of Physicians (RCP) position paper that preceded the national strategy (RCP 2010).
+The following inequalities are sourced from the Royal College of Psychiatrists (RCP) position paper that preceded the national strategy (RCP 2010).